 The M.A.
-Thesis, Thesis Committee, and Thesis Defense
+Thesis

 The M.A. thesis must address a topic proposed by the student and approved by the student's faculty advisor.
 It should demonstrate independent thinking and scholarly competence in the investigation of a limited but significant interdisciplinary problem.
 The thesis can be on any subject within the broad domain of American Studies.
-Bound copies of all American Studies M.A. theses are available for review in the American Studies Program Library in College Apartments.
+Bound copies of all American Studies M.A. theses are available for review in the American Studies Program Library in College Apartments, and an index of titles is available on the Program website.